-And it’s not just woke millennials getting involved either, the 2020 study found that 48% of those considering ESG factors in their investments are over the age of 45.
+And it’s not just the younger generations getting involved either, the 2020 study found that 48% of those considering ESG factors in their investments are over the age of 45.
 But what does putting your money into ESG funds actually mean – and how can you be reassured your money is actively doing good?
 Here’s what you need to know about ESG investing.

 Taking an ESG approach to investing means that an investor will take environmental, social, and governance criteria into account when they’re considering investing in an asset.

-So, if an investor was looking at putting their money into a company, they’d assess the organisation’s environmental factors, like the business’ energy consumption, their policy on climate change, or their waste production.
+So, if an investor was looking at putting their money into a company, they’d assess:

 Environmental factors look at how the natural world is being affected.
 Factors such as a business’s energy consumption, their policy on climate change, their waste production, deforestation, biodiversity, and waste of water all play a part.